isadorasophia/murder/docs/src/Bang/StateMachines/StateMachine.md

 protected void Reset()
 ```

-This resets the current state of the state machine back to the beggining of that same state.
+This resets the current state of the state machine back to the beginning of that same state.

 #### State(Func<TResult>)
 ```csharp